Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ---

-## 7️⃣ Boot the Client
+## Boot the Client
 - Set client to boot from network (PXE)
 - Confirm boot menu loads
 - Select install option or let it auto-start
 - Watch Kickstart begin automatically

 Ready to start?
-Begin at section 1️⃣ and follow along!
+Enjoy & follow along!

+## Have questions?

+Feel free to start a [Discussion](https://github.com/YOUR_USERNAME/YOUR_REPO/discussions) if you have questions, ideas, or need help.